 Great Sand Dunes National Park and Preserve in Colorado is one of the best West Coast national parks.

 Colorado Springs is the second largest town in Colorado, and although many people treat it as a stop for visiting the Garden of the Gods, it offers many cool things to do.

-Colorado Springs is 1 hour and 20 minutes from Denver and many people come here for a weekend.
-Home to Pikes Peak and many hiking trails, it’s a great place to spend a day or two on your Colorado road trip.
+Colorado Springs is 1 hour and 20 minutes from Denver and home to Pikes Peak, one of Colorado’s most popular 14-ers, and many hiking trails.
+It’s a perfect place to spend a day on your road trip.

 Best things to do in Colorado Springs

 - Garden of the Gods the Gods – Garden of the Gods’ trails range from easy to moderate and don’t require advanced hiking skills.
 You can also take one of the Segway tours that will allow you to sightsee this place.

 - Manitou Incline – a popular hiking trail outside Manitou Springs.
 The trail gains 2,000 feet in elevation over 2,744 steps in less than one mile.